-- D. The Master of Science in Biotechnology - E. The Master of Science in Computer and Information Sciences - F. The Master of Science in Workforce Education Leadership (Joint ASU/MSU Program) - G. The Master of Science in Nursing degree is awarded with an endorsement in the areas of: - 1.
-Family Nurse Practitioner (eligible for certification as family nurse practitioner) - 2.
-Nurse Educator - 3.
-Psychiatric Mental Health Nurse Practitioner - 4.
-Geriatric Nurse Practitioner - H. The Master of Business Administration - I. The Master of Arts in Teaching (MAT) with an endorsement in the following areas: - 1.
-Elementary Education - 2.
-Secondary Education - J. The Educational Specialist's degree is awarded in Elementary Education
+- The Master of Science in Applied Science and Technology degree is awarded with endorsement options in the following areas: - Computer Systems and Networks - Electrical and Electronic Engineering Technology - Geospatial Engineering Technology - Homeland Security Management - Radiological Health Science - Technology Management - The Master of Science in Biology is awarded in the biological sciences.
+D. - E. The Master of Science in Biotechnology - The Master of Science in Computer and Information Sciences F. - The Master of Science in Workforce Education Leadership (Joint ASU/MSU Program) G. - The Master of Science in Nursing degree is awarded with an endorsement in the areas of: - Family Nurse Practitioner (eligible for certification as family nurse practitioner)

+- .
+Nurse Educator

+- .
+Psychiatric Mental Health Nurse Practitioner

+- .
+Geriatric Nurse Practitioner

+- I. The Master of Business Administration

+- J. The Executive Master of Business Administration (EMBA) with an endorsement in the following areas:

+- .
+Gaming Management

+- .
+Hospitality Management

+- K. The Master of Arts in Teaching (MAT) with an endorsement in the following areas:

+- .
+Elementary Education

+- .
+Secondary Education

+- L. The Educational Specialist's degree is awarded in Elementary Education